MarcoRR/BrokenSignal/README.md

 ## Technical notes

-**M4A playback** — The player includes a hand-written MP4 container demuxer (`AudioFileSourceM4A`) that parses the `moov` atom tree, extracts the AAC sample table, and streams frames with ADTS headers prepended for `AudioGeneratorAAC`.
+**M4A playback** — The player includes a bespoke MP4 container demuxer (`AudioFileSourceM4A`) that parses the `moov` atom tree, extracts the AAC sample table, and streams frames with ADTS headers prepended for `AudioGeneratorAAC`.
 Duration reading uses an end-of-file first strategy to avoid walking the FAT chain past large `mdat` blocks.

 **Memory** — Each scanned folder uses ~12KB RAM: a 200-entry name cache (~10KB) plus a 25-entry duration cache for the current page (~2KB).
 An 11-slot LRU evicts the least recently used folder when memory runs low.
 The AAC SBR decoder needs ~50KB contiguous; the LRU evicts additional folders before opening an M4A file if the heap is below 80KB.